jingconan/GAD/README.md

 (cf. [J. Unnikrishnan and D. Huang](http://lcav.epfl.ch/files/content/sites/lcav/files/people/jayakrishnan.unnikrishnan/TIT13submitted.pdf)), and we also provide a repo [TAHTIID](https://github.com/jingzbu/TAHTIID) for interested readers to test the performance of their method.

+Especially, you are welcome to visit the page [log-normal-sample](https://www.dropbox.com/sh/ce12g4epj5qf250/AABLoBx8KfQJvijQz_R2kEAea?dl=0) to test 'robust' method with our threshold approximation.
+If you have any question, please feel free to contact us.

 Installation
 ============